LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 Why is My LG ice Maker not Dumping Ice Into Bin?

-Here are some main reasons why your LG refrigerator ice maker not dumping ice into bin:
+Here are some main reasons why is my lg refrigerator not making ice but water works:

 Stuck Ice Bucket or Excessive Ice Buildup